-The (sub-)fund applies activity-based exclusions.
+The (sub-)fund applies activity-related exclusions.
 Companies with the following activities are excluded:

+• Pornography/adult entertainment (production) > 5% turnover

+• Alcohol (production, downstream activities) > 5% turnover

-- Conventional weapons (upstream activities, production, downstream activities) > 5% turnover - Coal (upstream activities, production, downstream activities) > 10% turnover - Companies that are active in uranium mining (exclusion if the turnover threshold of 5 percent is exceeded at issuer level) - Companies that are involved in power generation based on atomic/nuclear energy (exclusion if the turnover threshold of 5 percent is exceeded at issuer level) - Companies that are involved in the operation of nuclear power plants and/or the manufacture of key components for nuclear power plants (exclusion if the turnover threshold of 5 percent is exceeded at issuer level) - Nuclear weapons (upstream activities, production, downstream activities) > 0% turnover - Tobacco (production) > 5% turnover - Unconventional weapons (upstream activities, production, downstream activities) > 0% turnover - Unconventional oil & gas (production) > 5% turnover
+Conventional weapons (upstream activities, production, downstream activities) > 5% turnover

+• Coal (upstream activities, production, downstream activities) > 5% turnover

+• Gambling (production) > 5% turnover

+• Gas (upstream activities, production, downstream activities) > 50% turnover

+• Companies that are active in uranium mining (exclusion if the turnover threshold of 5 percent is exceeded at issuer level)

+• Companies that are involved in power generation based on atomic/nuclear energy (exclusion if the turnover threshold of 5 percent is exceeded at issuer level)

+• Companies that are involved in the operation of nuclear power plants and/or the manufacture of key components for nuclear power plants (exclusion if the turnover threshold of 5 percent is exceeded at issuer level)

+• Nuclear weapons (upstream activities, production, downstream activities) > 0% turnover

+• Oil (upstream activities, production, downstream activities) > 10%

+• Tobacco (production) > 0% turnover

+Unconventional weapons (upstream activities, production, downstream activities) > 0% turnover

+• Power generation with a GHG emission intensity of more than 100 g CO2 e/kWh > 50% turnover (production)

+• Energy generation from thermal coal (production) > 5% turnover

+Unconventional oil & gas (production) > 0% turnover

+• Weapons for private individuals (upstream, production) > 0% turnover

 The (sub-)fund also applies norms-based screening in relation to international frameworks, such as the "UN Global Compact Principles", "OECD Guidelines for Multinational Enterprises" and "International Labour Organisation (ILO) Standards".
 The (sub-)fund also applies other norms-based screening based on MSCI ESG Research's ESG controversy methodology.
+On this basis, companies are identified that are directly related to persistent, particularly serious ESG controversies.
+They are excluded as a matter of principle for investment purposes.